Understanding, Accelerating, and Improving MeanFlow Training: Background: MeanFlow

 A valid velocity field can be learned by optimizing the conditional flow matching objective, which utilizes a tractable conditional velocity $v_t(z_t|\epsilon)$ instead of the intractable marginal velocity $v_t(z_t)$~\cite{lipman2022flow}.
 Different choices for the conditional flow paths are possible, arguably, the simplest and most popular ones are \textit{optimal transport conditional} velocity fields.
 Given a pair $(x,\epsilon)$ and a time $t\in[0,1]$, $z_t$ is the linear interpolant $z_t=(1-t)\,x+t\,\epsilon$, whose conditional velocity~\cite{lipman2022flow} is the time derivative $v_t(z_t|\epsilon) = \dot z_t= \epsilon - x$.
 The neural network $v_\theta$ is by minimizing the conditional flow-matching loss $\mathcal{L}_{\mathrm{CFM}} = \mathbb{E}_{x, \epsilon, t} [ \left\| v_\theta(z_t, t) - v_t(z_t\mid\epsilon) \right\|_2^2]$.
 Data samples are generated by solving the probability-flow ODE in Eq.~\ref{eq:flow_ode}.

 \paragraph{MeanFlow.} The core idea of MeanFlow~\cite{geng2025mean} is to interpret the flow-matching velocity as the \textbf{instantaneous velocity} ($v$) at time $t$ and to learn an \textbf{average velocity} ($u$) between time points $r$ and $t$ defined by the MeanFlow identity By learning $u$ with a neural network $u_\theta$, MeanFlow approximates the finite-time ODE integral in Eq.~\ref{eq:flow_ode}, enabling a single update step $ z_r\;=\;z_t-(t-r)\,u_\theta(z_t,r,t)$ that replaces multiple small solver steps.
-To train $u_\theta$, MeanFlow exploits the relationship between $u$ and $v$, which is defined as: The overall objective is then given by:
+To train $u_\theta$, MeanFlow exploits the relationship between $u$ and $v$, which is defined as: The overall objective is then given by: where $u_{\mathrm{tgt}} = v_t(z_t,t) -(t-r)(v_t(z_t,t)\partial_z u_\theta + \partial_t u_\theta)$ and $\mathrm{sg}(\cdot)$ denotes the stop-gradient operation.